 Here are different ways you can reach specific audiences with your ads:

-- Remarketing allows you to show your ads on Display Network sites and apps to people who have previously visited your website or interacted with your business, and tailor your messages specifically for them.
+- Remarketing allows you to show your ads on Display Network sites and apps to people who previously visited your website or interacted with your business, and tailor your messages specifically for them.
 Your ads may also reach previous visitors of your mobile website in mobile apps they're using on the same device and across devices.
-Find out more about remarketing with Google.
+Learn more about remarketing with Google.